-The Company periodically issues stock, stock options and warrants to employees and non-employees in non-capital raising transactions for services and in connection with financings.
-The Company accounts for equity grants to employees and non-employees based on the authoritative guidance provided by FASB.
+The Company periodically issues stock, stock options and warrants to employees and non-employees for services and in connection with financings.
+The Company accounts for equity grants to employees and non-employees based on the authoritative guidance provided by the FASB.